rozag/kozy-redux/README.md

 ## TODO

-* Remove maven url instructions from the [Quick start](https://github.com/rozag/kozy-redux#quick-start) when linked to jCenter
 * Add more complex sample project
-* Add wiki with best practices and tips
+* Add best practices and tips to the wiki
 * kozy-redux-rx - store and buffered store with [RxJava](https://github.com/ReactiveX/RxJava) subscriptions